Nominations Due March 26, 2021

 Call for Hines Nominations

-To submit a nomination, send a letter by email to Meghan Miller Brawley, Hines Committee Chair, documenting the reasons the nominee is worthy of consideration.
+To submit a nomination, send a letter by email to Diana Witt, Hines Committee Chair, documenting the reasons the nominee is worthy of consideration.
 The nomination letter should be accompanied by letters of recommendation from at least three other individuals who support the nomination.
 Rules and procedure for submitting nominations are available on the ASI website here.

-The award will be presented at the ASI national conference in Raleigh, North Carolina.
+The award will be presented at the ASI Annual Meeting in May.

 Note that the Hines judging process is confidential.
 Nominees should not be informed that they are being nominated; nor should that information be publicly revealed online prior to the judging.

-Meghan Brawley is chair of the Hines Committee.
-Also serving are Diana Witt, 2018 Hines Award recipient, and Fred Leise, 2019 recipient.
+Diana Witt is chair of the Hines Committee and the 2018 Hines Award recipient.
+Also serving are Fred Leise, 2019 Hines Award recipient, and Kendra Millis, 2020 recipient.

 Hines Information from ASI website